-Should work be required on City premises or within the public right-of-way, upon award of the contract, the bidder shall provide proof of Commercial General Liability Insurance and Automobile Liability, Professional Liability and Workers' Compensation if applicable, prior to initiation of any services under City, Bid, Proposal or Contract.
+Should work be required on City premises or within the public right-of-way, upon award of the contract, the bidder shall provide proof of insurance for the types of coverage, limits of insurance and other terms specified herein, prior to initiation of any services under City, Bid, Proposal or Contract.
 Coverage shall be from a company authorized to transact business in the State of Nevada and the City of Sparks and shall meet the following minimum specifications:

-Contractor shall at its own expense carry and maintain at all times the following insurance coverage and limits of insurance.
+Contractor shall at its own expense carry and maintain at all times the following insurance coverage and limits of insurance no less than the following or the amount customarily carried by Contractor or any of its subcontractors, whichever is greater.
 Contractor shall also cause each subcontractor employed by Contractor to purchase and maintain insurance of the type specified herein.
 All insurers must have AM Best rating not less than A-VII, and be acceptable to the City.
 Contractor shall furnish copies of certificates of insurance evidencing coverage for itself and for each subcontractor.
 Failure to maintain the required insurance may result in termination of this contract at City's option.
 If Contractor fails to maintain the insurance as set forth herein, City shall have the right, but not the obligation, to purchase said insurance at Contractor's expense.

 Contractor shall provide proof of insurance for the lines of coverage, limits of insurance and other terms specified below prior to initiation of any services.
-Coverage shall be from a company authorized to transact business in the State of Nevada and the City of Sparks and shall meet the following minimum specifications,
+Coverage shall be from a company authorized to transact business in the State of Nevada and the City of Sparks.
 Contractor and any of its subcontractors shall carry and maintain coverage and limits no less than the following or the amount customarily carried by Contractor or any of its subcontractors, whichever is greater.

-Applicable to this Contract Insurance Type Minimum Limit Insurance Certificate Additional Insured Waiver of Subrogation

-Yes General Liability \$1,000,000 ~ ~ ✓

-Yes Automobile Liability \$1,000,000 ~ <

-Yes Workers' Compensation Statutory ~ ~

-Yes Employer's Liability \$1,000,000 ~

-No Professional Liability \$1,000,000 ~

-No Pollution Legal Liability \$1,000,000 ~
+Applicable to this Contract Insurance Type Minimum Limit Insurance Certificate Additional Insured Waiver of Subrogation Yes General Liability/Umbrella (Excess) Liability \$2,000,000 ~ ~ ~ Yes Automobile Liability \$1,000,000 > ~ Yes Workers' Compensation Statutory > N/A ' Yes Employer's Liability \$1,000,000 > N/A No Professional Liability \$1,000,000 > N/A N/A No Pollution Legal Liability \$1,000,000 > N/A N/A